career decision

 3. and creates others with completely new specialized knowledge and skills requirements;

-Together, globalization and constant technological advances have eliminated job security, that is, job for life in most sectors and confine local to geography, local jobs for local people and study-work-retire model to history.
+Together, globalization and constant technological advances have eliminated job security, that is, job for life in most sectors unless you become a tenure or permanent professor, Rabbi, Imam, Ayatollah, Pope and so forth and confine local to geography, local jobs for local people and study-work-retire model to history.

 Employers in general

-The reality is, all employers are more or less the same as they share in common:
+The reality is, all employers are more or less the same as they are organized for profit or not for profit enterprises with profit maximization and value for money (VFM) objectives in that order that share in common:

-2. Hierarchy of authority - low, middle, top tiers of management and delegation of responsibilities from top to bottom.
+2. Hierarchy of authority - low, middle, top layers of management and delegation of responsibilities from top to bottom.

-3. Impersonal - nobody is indispensable, employers are enterprises not families, as exception to the norm, with management discretion, employers can be family like up to a point.
+3. Impersonal - nobody is indispensable, employers can fire an employee completely, they can fire and then re-hire under different often less favourable terms but as exception to the norm, with management discretion, employers can be family like up to a point.

-4. Rigid allocation of roles by specialization - every employee sticking to doing one tiny thing daily as per job description which over a long period of time can become boring!
+4. Rigid allocation of roles by specialization - every employee sticking to doing one tiny thing daily as per job description which over a long period of time can become repetitive and boring!

 Specialization